 Provide bridge rail sweeps that extend below the top surface of the rail in front of the leading wheels on both ends.
 Make sure that guards are used to prevent contact between bridge conductors and hoisting ropes, when they could otherwise come into contact during normal operations.
 Make sure open runway conductors are guarded for prevention of accidental contact with hoisting ropes.

 Ensure all electrical equipment is safe.
 Make sure any pendant controls do not exceed voltage of 150 volts for AC and 300 volts for DC.
 Make sure all electrical equipment is supported to protect the electrical conductors against strain and are constructed to prevent electrical shock.
 They must be clearly marked to identify their functions.

-Make sure all top-running bridgestyle cranes have a device that disconnects all motors from the line when a power failure occurs.
+Ensure all top-running bridgestyle cranes have a device that disconnects all motors from the line when a power failure occurs.

 Make sure any lever operated controller in a cab, or pulpit operated crane, has a notch or latch that prevents the handle from being accidentally moved to the “ON” position.
-Make sure rope-operated controllers automatically return to the “OFF” position when released by the operator.
+Ensure rope-operated controllers automatically return to the “OFF” position when released by the operator.
 Make sure the push buttons in the pendant stations automatically return to the “OFF” position when the pressure is released.